Priest Lake Activities

-As the leaves burst into color, it’s time to get out and explore the wonderful hiking trails nearby!
-Though we’re sad to see summer go, we do love the stunning fall foliage that surrounds Elkins Resort, the cooler temperatures, and the chance to break out the s’mores supplies.
+As the leaves burst into color, it’s time to get out and explore the wonderful Priest Lake hiking trails nearby!
+Though we’re sad to see summer go, we love the stunning fall foliage that surrounds Elkins Resort, the cooler temperatures, and the chance to break out the s’mores supplies.

 Some of our favorite fall hikes near Priest Lake include: